damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

  * After the customer purchases the license, the account executive then manually creates and sends a license that includes the total number of users, where `total # of users = students + non-students`.

 ### Returning Customer Creation Process(Upgrade/Renewals/Cancellations)
-1. Create an Opportunity for an Add-on or Renewal
+1. Create an Opportunity for an Add-on or Renewal.
+If a cancellation, click on Oportunity they want to cancel.
-1. Once an opportunity is created click on New Quote button within the opportunity
+1. Click on New Quote button within the opportunity
-1. Since this is a returning customer, sales rep would see the following screen
+1. Since this is a returning customer, sales rep will see a screen showing the current subscription.
 1. This screen determines that this customer is already established in Zuora and will allow the sales rep to perform on the 4 actions –

-#### New Subscription for the account
+#### Updating Subscription for the account
- * Amend existing subscription for this billing account
+1. Amend existing subscription for this billing account
- * Renew existing subscription for this billing account
+2. Renew existing subscription for this billing account
- * Cancel existing subscription for this billing account
+3. Cancel existing subscription for this billing account

 ##### New Subscription for the account
 1. This will allow the Sales rep to create a new subscription for the existing billing account.